-The Harris County Flood Control District (the District) is a special purpose district created by the Texas Legislature in 1937 and governed by Harris County Commissioners Court.
+The Harris County Flood Control District is a special purpose district created by the Texas Legislature in 1937 and governed by Harris County Commissioners Court.

-The Harris County Flood Control District utilizes a number of techniques, or primary "tools," to reduce flood damages throughout the county.
+The Flood Control District utilizes a number of techniques, or primary "tools," to reduce flood damages throughout the county.
 Generally speaking, these tools are implemented in flood damage reduction projects.

 A major flood occurs somewhere in Harris County about every two years.
 Most of the flooding is in areas developed prior to the current understanding of flood potential and prior to regulations restricting construction in flood-prone areas.